 When you listen to understand, it helps you to become a more effective communicator and a better leader.
 Your co-workers and direct reports will respect your effort to be more present in conversations, interpersonal conflicts will be reduced, and you’ll likely see improvements in your relationships with others as a result.

-Our research-based active listening training course equips your leaders to learn and practice effective listening so they truly listen to understand others.
+Our research-based training equips your leaders to learn and practice more effective listening.
 They will:

 1. Learn to listen to the speaker, not just the facts being shared, but the values and emotions behind the facts.